uriel1998/uget_autosorter/README.md

 # uget_autosorter
-Making uGet sort downloads into categories automagically... and work in instances where only KGet is an option.
+Making uGet sort downloads into categories automagically for both Linux and Windows... and work in instances where only KGet is an option.

+#What This Solves

 I tried out [uGet](http://ugetdm.com/) and quickly realized it was **far** more lightweight than what I'd been using, had categories like I wanted, and could integrate easily with Firefox/Iceweasel using [FlashGot](https://flashgot.net/).
 The problem was that certain apps I use - in particular [Liferea](https://lzone.de/liferea/) - do not support uGet.
 But they *do* support [KGet](https://www.kde.org/applications/internet/kget/).
 While KGet was good, it just felt ... bloated.
 And uGet feels light, snappy, and quick.